Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: IoT scenario use case

-Each device that communicates via MQTT generates its underlying telemetry data based on a publicly available dataset that contains multiple sensor readings related to specific IoT use cases; the datasets are referenced in Table~\ref{tab:edgelyr_devices}.
-Each device behavior is implemented in a Python program that uses the Eclipse Paho~\cite{Eclipsepaho} MQTT Python client library.
-The program's main thread periodically reads each line of the dataset, builds the telemetry payload formatting it as a JSON, XML or Base64 encoded string and sends it to a broker using one or more topics.
+Each MQTT-based device behavior is implemented in a Python program that uses the Eclipse Paho~\cite{Eclipsepaho} MQTT Python client library.
+The program's main thread periodically reads each line of the dataset, processes the data, builds the telemetry payload formatting it as a JSON, XML or Base64 encoded string and sends it to a broker using one or more topics in plain text or using TLS encryption.
 Furthermore, to increase the devices' heterogeneity and fidelity, the program includes other threads executing in parallel to create background traffic such as DNS, NTP requests and sending ICMP messages.
+The following lists the six MQTT-based edge layer device templates:

+\textbf{Air quality}: Emulates an air quality chemical multisensor device based on the \cite{Airquality} dataset.
+It includes 15 sensor readings such as temperature, humidity and gas concentration sensors.
+The sensor data is transmitted as an XML payload of $\approx~1190$~bytes/record using a single MQTT topic in Continuous and Open-close mode.

+\textbf{Building monitor}: Emulates a building condition monitoring based on the \cite{Buildingmonitor} dataset.
+It includes 27 humidity, temperature and energy consumption sensors located in different rooms.
+The sensor data is transmitted as a JSON payload of $\approx~100$~bytes/record using 11 MQTT topics in Continuous and Open-close mode.

+\textbf{Cooler motor}: Emulates a device to monitor the vibration patterns of a fan based on the \cite{Coolermotor} dataset.
+It includes 5 sensors, such as acceleration and rotational speed sensors.
+The sensor data is transmitted as a Base64 encoded binary payload of $\approx~56$~bytes/record using a single MQTT topic in Intermittent and Always-open mode.

+\textbf{Domotic monitor}: Emulates a monitoring system mounted in a domotic house based on the \cite{Domoticmonitor} dataset.
+It includes 24 sensors, such as wind, precipitation, CO2 concentration, and lighting.
+The sensor data is transmitted as an XML payload of $\approx~1743$~bytes/record using a single MQTT topic in Continuous and Open-close mode.

+\textbf{Hydraulic system}: Emulates a device measuring process values from a hydraulic test rig based on the \cite{Hydraulicsystem} dataset.
+It includes 17 sensors measuring quantities such as pressure, power, flow, temperature and vibration.
+The sensor data is transmitted as a JSON payload with Base64 encoded values of $\approx~7678$~bytes/record using a single MQTT topic in Continuous and Always-open mode.

+\textbf{Predictive maintenance}: Emulates a predictive maintenance system based on the \cite{Predictivemaintenance} dataset.
+It includes 14 sensors such as temperature, speed and torque for different product variants.
+The sensor data is transmitted as a JSON payload of $\approx~632$~bytes/record using 3 MQTT topics in Continuous and Open-close mode.

-The CoAP devices are also based on publicly available datasets to define their behavior.
-Each device implements a CoAP server using the libcoap C library~\cite{Libcoap}.
-The device creates a CoAP resource for each variable in the dataset, and it is served to clients at the cloud layer.
+\paragraph{CoAP-based edge devices} Each CoAP-based device implements a CoAP server using the libcoap C library~\cite{Libcoap}.
+The device creates a CoAP resource for each variable in the dataset, and it is served to clients at the cloud layer in plain text or using DTLS encryption.
 The clients periodically request data from the edge CoAP devices and perform other actions like resource discovery or sending ICMP messages.
+The following lists the two CoAP-based edge layer device templates: